MartaKliuchnik/hospital-appointment-scheduler/README.md

 - Description: This endpoint allows authenticated clients to delete a specific appointment associated with a client.
 - Authentication: Authentication is required for this endpoint.

+**Request Parameter**

+The request should include the following path parameter:

+- appointmentId: The unique identifier of the appointment.

 **Example Request**